umairsy/erpnext_org/erpnext_org/templates/statics/user-guide/setting-up/five-day-setup/day-4-manufacturing-cycle-and-accounting-reports.md

 ### Production Planning Tool

 To go to Production Planning Tool, click on the Manufacturing Icon.
-On the Manufacturing Page, click on Production Planning Tool to go to that page.
+On the Manufacturing Page, got to Tools and then click on Production Planning Tool

-#### Figure 2: Start Production Planning Tool.
+__Figure 2: Start Production Planning Tool.__

 ![Production Planning Page](assets/erpnext_org/images/erpnext/fourthdaysetup-ppt.png)